Use of Forest Resources

 Forest harvests steadily increased from the 1950s to 2005, but have decreased since then.
-In 2010, just over 687 million hectares were harvested in Canada.3
+In 2010, just over 687 thousand hectares were harvested in Canada.3

 But Canada continues to harvest its unique and biologically diverse old-growth forests, an issue of contention.